-We have audited the consolidated financial statements of National General Insurance, Ltd. (the "Company"), which comprise the consolidated balance sheet as of December 31, 2021, and the related consolidated statements of income and comprehensive income, changes in shareholders' equity, and cash flows for the year then ended, and the related notes to the consolidated financial statements (collectively referred to as the "financial statements").
+We have audited the consolidated financial statements of National General Insurance, Ltd. (the "Company") and subsidiaries, which comprise the consolidated statements of financial position, as of December 31, 2022 and 2021 and the related consolidated statements of income and comprehensive (loss) income, consolidated statements of shareholders' equity, and consolidated statements of cash flows for the years then ended, and the related notes to the consolidated financial statements (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021 and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.